 REVIEWER COMMENT 5: The hsim package is R is a cohort discrete time state transitions model based on probabilities of participants moving between each health state and the costs associated with each state.
 Is this the most appropriate model for this type of analysis given that the cost of the NIRUDAK, DHAKA, and WHO models will be the same regardless of which diarrheal state a patient is in?
 Also, and most importantly, we should be interested in the applicant’s understanding of the core components and methods of a cost-effectiveness analysis rather than devoting substantial time to learning a new statistical package.
 If the applicant is able to achieve both simultaneously, then we would fully support them using the hsim package or another appropriate program.

-REPLY: Given the revised and clarified analysis plan, I will most likely be using this code or the package CEdecisontree.
-To the second point on statistical packages — we agree that improving my understanding of cost-effectiveness analysis methods is of greater importance than gaining proficiency in any particular software package.
-If I run into significant difficulties, I am happy to use Excel or another program which can accomplish the analysis in a time efficient manner.
+REPLY: Given the revised and clarified analysis plan, To the second point on statistical packages — one of the goals of this project is to help me gain a deeper understanding of the methods of cost-effectiveness research and learn practical skills related to conducting one.

 Because patients are only evaluated at a single point in time (arrival at health care facility) and only one decision is being made (which model to use — this dictates total cost), we will be using a decision tree, not a Markov cohort model.
 Below is a draft of what our decision tree might look like.